Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 The Family-Based AOS Process and Evidence Checklist

 Once eligibility is confirmed, the filing package usually becomes much more straightforward.
 In a typical family-based case, the process includes the immigrant petition, the adjustment application, supporting identity and relationship evidence, the required medical and financial support documentation, biometrics, and usually an interview.
-Straightforward on paper.
-Still detail-heavy in practice.
+It seems straightforward on paper but is still detail-heavy in practice.

 Basic process overview

-- Determine whether the family relationship qualifies and whether the visa is immediately available.
+1. Determine whether the family relationship qualifies and whether a visa number is immediately available.

-- Screen entry, admission, parole, and all INA § 245(c) issues before filing.
+2. Screen entry, admission, parole, and all eligibility issues before filing.

-- Copies of prior immigration filings, notices, approvals, denials, and correspondence
+• Copies of prior immigration applications, notices, approvals, denials, and correspondence

-One practical tip: do not wait until USCIS asks for entry evidence to start looking for it.
+One practical tip: Do not wait until USCIS asks for entry evidence to start looking for it.
 Many applicants can still retrieve or reconstruct records years later, but it gets harder with time.
 Sometimes the key piece is a copy of an old passport.
-Sometimes it is an airline itinerary.
 Sometimes it is a CBP or FOIA record.
 Sometimes it is a detailed declaration that helps tie the official evidence together.
 What matters is building the record before the agency forces the issue.

 Build the Entry Record Before USCIS Questions It